StitchDesign/Stitch/Stitch/Graph/StitchAI/GraphPrompting/Model/SchemaVersions/V0/AIPatchBuilder/AIPatchBuilderSystemPrompt_V0.md

 }

 struct LayerPortCoordinate {
-    let id: UUID
+    let layer_id: UUID
     let input_label: String
 }
 ```

-Make sure `id` maps to the ID described in the input layer list. `input_label` is a string that’s also a unique identifier for some layer input.
+Make sure `layer_id` maps to the ID described in the input layer list. `input_label` is a string that’s also a unique identifier for some layer input.

+### Extracting Custom Input Values
+Sometimes a node has an exposed port which needs a custom value.
+If a PortValue with a layer node ID is used (typically for gesture patch nodes), be sure to use the `"Layer"` value type.

 ## Schema Details
 ### Value Types Glossary